Am I required to wear regalia at Convocation?

 - For additional information about U.S. consulate/embassy locations and application procedures, review the U.S. Department of State visa information.

-We ask graduates to arrive by 8 a.m. in order to take class pictures and to walk you through the process of the Convocation ceremony.
+We ask graduates to arrive by 7:3o a.m. in order to take class pictures and to walk you through the process of the Convocation ceremony.

 I live out of the area and can’t come in person to pick up my tickets prior to the ceremony.
 What should I do?

-A Will Call booth will be available in front of the Meany Theater lobby where you will be able to pick up your tickets the morning of Convocation.
+Please contact email@example.com by June 6 to arrange for your guests' tickets to be held at Meany's will call.
+A will call booth will be available in front of the Meany Theater lobby where your guests will be able to pick up their tickets the morning of Convocation.

 I am participating in the ceremony as a graduate.
 Do I need a ticket?